prettier/prettier/docs/plugins.md

 const { join, line, ifBreak, group } = doc.builders;
 ```

-The printing process works as follows:
+The printing process consists of the following steps:

-1. `preprocess(ast: AST, options: object): AST`, if available, is called.
-It is passed the AST from the _parser_.
-The AST returned by `preprocess` will be used by Prettier.
-If `preprocess` is not defined, the AST returned from the _parser_ will be used.
+1. **AST preprocessing** (optional).
+See [`preprocess`](#optional-preprocess).
-2. Comments are attached to the AST (see _Handling comments in a printer_ for details).
+2. **Comment attachment** (optional).
+See [Handling comments in a printer](#handling-comments-in-a-printer).
-3. A Doc is recursively constructed from the AST. i) `embed(path: AstPath, print, textToDoc, options: object): Doc | null` is called on each AST node.
-If `embed` returns a Doc, that Doc is used. ii) If `embed` is undefined or returns a falsy value, `print(path: AstPath, options: object, print): Doc` is called on each AST node.
+3. **Processing embedded languages** (optional).
+The [`embed`](#optional-embed) method, if defined, is called for each node, depth-first.
+While, for performance reasons, the recursion itself is synchronous, `embed` may return asynchronous functions that can call other parsers and printers to compose docs for embedded syntaxes like CSS-in-JS.
+These returned functions are queued up and sequentially executed before the next step.
+4. **Recursive printing**.
+A doc is recursively constructed from the AST.
+Starting from the root node:
+   - If, from the step 3, there is an embedded language doc associated with the current node, this doc is used.
+   - Otherwise, the `print(path, options, print): Doc` method is called.
+It composes a doc for the current node, often by printing child nodes using the `print` callback.

 #### `print`